Code-Institute-Submissions/adilkhr-my-ms1-project_MayResub/README.md

 ### Supported screens and browsers:

-After using bootstrap to build my pages and the CSS media queries styles, my site is supported for all screens with a width of 280px and above and is supported for all browsers
+After using bootstrap to build my pages and the use of CSS media queries styles, my site is supported for all screens with a width of 280px and above and is supported for all browsers

 ### Test cases: